 Running a building isn't the job it used to be.
-The complexities and interdependencies of a facility's systems – HVAC, electric, lighting, etc. – require an understanding of the big picture so that they work together optimally to promote energy efficiency.
-The Building Operator Certification program trains facilities personnel to understand how these systems work together, and how to bring them to their most efficient level of operation.
-Level I training provides an overview of critical building systems.
-Level II emphasizes preventative maintenance and more targeted training.
+Managing a facility's connected systems – HVAC, electric, lighting, etc. – requires an understanding of the big picture so that they work together optimally and efficiently.

 With its national accreditation and broad network, the BOC credential is recognized by employers across the country as a sign of the value and contributions certified facilities management personnel can bring to their organizations.